Urgent Courier vs Express Delivery

 Frequently Asked Questions

-- Is Urgent Courier faster than Express Delivery?
+- When should my business use Urgent Courier rather than Express Delivery?

-- Which is cheaper: Urgent Courier or Express Delivery?
+- How is pricing structured for Urgent Courier versus Express Delivery?

-- How do I get a quote for Urgent Courier or Express Delivery?
+- How do I decide whether to use Urgent Courier or Express Delivery for a specific shipment?